tornord/webpack-pathToFileURL-error/README.md

 ## Background

 I have created a simple react component that contains a font asset.
 A web page is created in the component library and when using webpack serve (and webpack target="web"), it works fine.
 Then I export the library to a create-react-app project (webpack target="node").
-The same component code then crashes.
+There the same component code crashes.
 In the react app it tries to invoke pathToFileURL from url.
-I guess it's a polyfill problem but it doesn't help adding `fallback: { url: require.resolve("url") }` or `fallback: { url: require.resolve("node:url") }`.
+I guess it's a polyfill problem but it doesn't help adding `fallback: { url: require.resolve("url/") }`.
+The error is related to a font file that is loaded as "asset/resource".
+Without loading the font the create-react-app works.

 ## Steps to reproduce